Skip to main content

 Hormonal Support for Women

-For women in or post-menopause, the hormonal landscape becomes complex.
+For women in perimenopause or post-menopause, the hormonal landscape becomes complex.
 The decline in estradiol and progesterone is well-known, but the concurrent decline in testosterone is also a significant contributor to symptoms like low libido, fatigue, and loss of muscle tone.
 Therapeutic protocols are tailored to this multifaceted reality.

 • Testosterone Cypionate ∞ Women receive much smaller doses of testosterone than men, typically administered weekly via subcutaneous injection.
 This low-dose approach aims to restore testosterone to the upper end of the normal female range, which can have a profound impact on energy, mood, and sexual health without causing masculinizing side effects.